Hornbill-Docs/esp-fundamentals/esp-fundamentals/core-capabilities/human-tasks.md

 1. __Bring human expertise and judgment into the process__: Certain tasks demand human insight, critical thinking, or subjective evaluation, which cannot be effectively automated.
 Human tasks ensure that the necessary human element is incorporated into the workflow.

 2. __Facilitate approvals and authorizations__: In many business processes, approvals and authorizations from specific individuals or departments are necessary.
-Human tasks enable these required approvals to be integrated seamlessly into the workflow, ensuring that the process adheres to organizational policies and guidelines.
+The workflow system enable human tasks and approvals to be integrated seamlessly into the workflow, ensuring that the process adheres to organizational policies and guidelines.

 3. __Enhance collaboration and communication__: Human tasks can foster collaboration and communication among team members by assigning tasks to specific individuals, prompting them to contribute to the process or review and provide feedback on the work of others.

-4. __Manage exceptions and contingencies__: In cases where an automated process encounters an exception or unforeseen circumstance, a human task can be used to alert relevant personnel, who can then assess the situation and take appropriate action.
+4. __Manage exceptions and contingencies__: In cases where an workflow encounters an exception or unforeseen circumstance, a human task can be used to alert relevant personnel, who can then assess the situation and take appropriate action.

 5. __Provide flexibility and adaptability__: As business needs and processes evolve, human tasks allow for the easy adaptation of workflows, making it simple to add, modify, or remove steps that require human involvement.